BU-ISCIII/relecov-tools/README.md

 required (Y/N): Indicates if the property is required (Y) or optional (N). complex_field (Y/N): Indicates if the property is a complex (nested) field (Y) or a standard field (N).
 ```

+#### Logging_functionality
+relecov-tools generate logs by default for all processes using a standard name: `<module>_<batch-date>_<hexcode>.log`

+The *--log-path* given via command-line interface (CLI) is used to specify the destination directory where logs will be saved during execution
+When provided, it overrides the default logging behavior and directs all log files to the specified folder.

+How default Logs are generated (when --log-path is not used):
+Use a predefined default location found in configuration.json under `logs_config` key.
+If the module executed is found in
+`modules_outpath`` subkey, the log will be generated in the specified folder, otherwise it will be generated in `default_outpath/module`

+If you want your logs to be sent to custom locations depending on the module executed you can do so by using add-extra-config, providing

 #### Custom logs
 After executing each of these modules, you may find a custom log report in json format named "DATE_EXECUTED-MODULE_log_summary.json.
 These custom log summaries can be useful to detect errors in metadata in order to fix them and/or notify the users.